google-ai-edge/mediapipe/docs/getting_started/javascript.md

 [Pose][P-pg]      | [@mediapipe/pose][P-npm]      | [mediapipe.dev/demo/pose][P-demo]
 [Holistic][Ho-pg] | [@mediapipe/holistic][Ho-npm] | [mediapipe.dev/demo/holistic][Ho-demo]

+Note: Also see the [Holistic Remote demo][Ho-Re], which explores more options in the Holistic Demo. <!--This doesn't have a CodePen or NPM repository yet.-->

 Click on a solution link above for more information, including API and code snippets.